Read the prologue and first two chapters right now!

 “Well, she still needs a place to live…and that means you owe me a dance.”
 Rory smiled as he took her hand and they waltzed slowly around the unfinished third floor.
 He was a big, strong man and a surprisingly good dancer.

 “Alright, you win,” Agnes said, looking up at him, “but I do not think we need anyone else living up here.”

 Agnes looked around.
 This was their seventh disagreement about the house this week and their fifth waltz.
-“We could make this an area for the servants,” she replied, “but where will the boys play if it rains?
+“We could make this an area for the servants,” she agreed, “but then, where will the boys play if it rains?
 In the library?”

 Rory realized she had him there.
 “Alright, we’ll frame in a few rooms and leave one area open for the playroom.”
 He shook his head.
 “Do I really have to do the polka?”

 “You know I’m always happy to trade my dance for more garden space,” Agnes replied with a smile.

 “Aye, you and your gardens.”
 Rory leaned down to give her another quick kiss, but this one ended up being much longer than he’d planned.
 “I could take the rest of the afternoon off,” he murmured, thinking how lovely she looked with her hair down.